Siege of Algeciras (1342–1344): Algeciras

 Al-Jazeera Al-Khadra was the first city founded by Muslims when they arrived in the Iberian peninsula in 711.
 In the fourteenth century the city was two separate towns with their own walls and defenses.
 Between the two towns was the Río de la Miel.
-The river mouth formed a wide inlet which acted as a natural harbor protected by the Isla Verde Green Island, which the Muslims called Yazirat Umm Al-Hakim.
-The north town, Al-Madina, called Villa Vieja ("old town") by the Spaniards, was the oldest of the two and was founded in 711.
+The river mouth formed a wide inlet which acted as a natural harbor protected by the Isla Verde ("green island"), which the Muslims called Yazirat Umm Al-Hakim.
+The north town, Al-Madina, called Villa Vieja ("old town") by the Spaniards, was the older of the two and was founded in 711.
 It was surrounded by a wall with towers and a deep moat protected by a barbican and a parapet.
 The entrance to the Villa Vieja from the Gibraltar road was protected by a massive gateway called the Fonsario, near the main city cemetery.
 This entrance was the weakest point of the defensive works and therefore the best defended.

 The south town, Al-Binya, called Villa Nueva ("new town") by the Spaniards, was built by the Marinids of Abu Yusuf Yaqub ibn Abd Al-Haqq in 1285.
 It was on a plateau that had once held the industrial neighborhood of Iulia Traducta, the Roman Algeciras.
 The steepness of its perimeter helped its defense, so it was not necessary to build such strong defenses as those of the Villa Vieja.
 The Villa Nueva housed the fortress and the troops who had been established in the city.
 Algeciras had about eight hundred horsemen and twelve thousand crossbowmen and archers, with a total population of thirty thousand people, according to information from captives given to the King of Castile in the early days of the siege.